-Often a system can be divided into different sub circuits, where some circuits are discrete while others require transmission line theory, or the full Maxwell equations.
+Often a system can be divided into different parts, where some parts are discrete while others need transmission line theory, or the full Maxwell equations.
 An example is an antenna system.
 The signal to the antenna is formed in a discrete circuit.
 The signal travels to the antenna via a transmission line and reaches the antenna, which is a radiating component.